FaFre/WebLibre/README.md

 ## Privacy by Design

-A core mission of WebLibre is to shield users from third-party surveillance—whether by ISPs, tracking companies, or other entities seeking to monitor or collect data on your browsing habits.
+A core mission of WebLibre is to shield users from third-party surveillance by ISPs, tracking companies, or other third parties seeking to monitor or collect data on your browsing habits.
 WebLibre achieves this through a suite of optional privacy features, including:

 - [**Web Engine Hardening:**](https://docs.weblibre.eu/weblibre/privacy/web-engine-hardening.html) Strengthens the browser’s core to resist tracking and fingerprinting techniques.
 Reduce attack vectors and enforce highest security standards when contacting remote services.
 - [**DNS over HTTPS:**](https://docs.weblibre.eu/weblibre/privacy/dns-over-https.html) Enables you to choose a secure way of resolving domain names with a provider of your choice (Quad9 is used by default)